Matthieu Dossevi

-Matthieu Cangni Dossevi (born 12 February 1988) is a professional footballer who plays as a winger.
-Born in France, he represented the Togo national team.
+Matthieu Cangni Dossevi (born 12 February 1988) is a former professional footballer who played as a winger.
+Born in France, he played for the Togo national team.

 Career

 Valenciennes

-Dossevi joined Valenciennes from Le Mans in the summer of 2010 and played 110 times for them scoring eleven goals for Ligue 1.
+Dossevi joined Valenciennes from Le Mans in the summer of 2010 and played 110 times for them, scoring eleven goals for Ligue 1.
 On 18 March 2014, Dossevi stated that he would leave Valenciennes at the end of the season.

 Olympiacos

 In July 2014, Dossevi signed for the Greek champions Olympiakos, for an undisclosed fee.